penhurr/ElderlyCare/README.md

 🆔 QR Code Generation: Each profile includes a unique QR code that gives paramedics or bystanders instant access to critical health info in emergencies.

-📍 Real-Time Location Alerts: Sends live location updates to registered caretakers or family members when the QR code is scanned or abnormal movement patterns are detected.
+📍 Real-Time Location Alerts: Sends live location updates to registered caretakers or family members when the QR code is scanned.

 🤖 AI-Powered Recommendations: